emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 {{ "app/concepts/blog_post/operation/create.rb:createop:../trailblazer-guides:operation-03" | tsnippet }}

 With the first step we introduce the concept of [Nested Operations](http://trailblazer.to/gems/operation/2.0/api.html#nested), this basically add all the `BlogPost::New` steps in the current operation, which means that with one step we check if a user is still signed in, create a new model and build the contract.
 In case all the steps in the Nested operation return true, `Contract::Validate` is finally called and here it's where most of the time *things can go wrong*.
-Basically if the validations implemented in the contract are not sutisfied the pipeflow will move to failure pipe and all the next steps won't be exucuted (if a `failure` step has not been implemented) and the operation will return failure result which means rendering the `Cell::New` and showing the errors.
+Basically if the validations implemented in the contract are not satisfied the pipeflow will move to failure pipe and all the next steps won't be exucuted (if a `failure` step has not been implemented) and the operation will return failure result which means rendering the `Cell::New` and showing the errors.
 Let's have a look to a test to understand this better:

 {{ "test/concepts/blog_post/operation/operation_test.rb:validation:../trailblazer-guides:operation-03" | tsnippet }}